Design Technology

 In the Early Years, the key skills for Design & Technology success begin to be developed.
 Imaginative play is encouraged using open-ended and familiar resources; in nursery, students develop their design ideas by joining materials using different techniques such as paper clips, glue and tape.
 This is later consolidated as children are supported to build increasingly complex and detailed recreations of objects and places.
 Emphasis is placed on using resources from the natural world, as well as finding new and innovative second uses for common items.

-As students move into Key Stage One and Two, they continue to develop their abilities in using a wide range of tools and techniques, as well as beginning to incorporate mechanisms such as levers and gears into their projects.
-Students will be guided through the process of design and encouraged to seek feedback from a wide range of people so that their products reflect the needs of a diverse community.
+As students move into Key Stage One and Two, they continue to develop their abilities in using a wide range of tools and techniques, as well as beginning to incorporate mechanisms, electrical systems and digital technologies into their projects.
+Students will be guided through the iterative process of design, prototyping, making and refining, growing their independence in project management.
+They are encouraged to seek feedback from a wide range of people so that their products reflect the needs of a diverse community.
 Failure is seen as a core part of the design process, and students are supported to learn from their mistakes.

 Impact